mwielgoszewski/www.tssci-security.com/archives/2007/07/03/pondering-over-the-iphone.rst

 **Tracking**

 -  If device is lost what can be done?
-Macbooks have a program that can ¢â‚¬Åphone home,¢â‚¬? like a Lo-Jack for laptops¢â‚¬Â¦ is there such a thing for the phone?
+Macbooks have a program that can "phone home", like a Lo-Jack for laptops â€“ is there such a thing for the phone?

 **Applications**